 The Egg

-Join the Chinese Community Center for their 50th Annual Lunar New Year show on February 11.
-Celebrate the Year of the Dragon at this exciting event, which begins at 2:30pm, with a 16 program show that includes Chinese Kungfu, elegant traditional Fan and Long Sleeve dances, a beautiful choir, and signature Tibetan dancing.
-A Peking opera performer will also be singing a duet alongside a classical Italian opera singer, and modern instrumentals and hip hop dances will also be part of the show.
+Join the Chinese Community Center for their 52nd annual Lunar New Year show on February 2 at The Egg.
+Celebrate the Year of the Snake at this exciting event, which begins at 2:30pm, with an 18 program show that includes Chinese Kungfu, elegant traditional Fan and Long Sleeve dances, Mongolian dances, an upscale chorus, and a folk instrument ensemble.
+An authentic Peking opera will also be performing and modern instrumentals and hip hop dances will also be part of the show.

 Chinese Lunar New Year Celebration at the Discovery Center of the Southern Tier (Central New York)